bsmg/beat-saber-community-wiki/faq.md

 **Can't find your install directory?** See: [Beat Saber install folder](faq/install-folder)

 ## Multiplayer?

+The official multiplayer has not been released, but you can use the multiplayer mod by Andruzzzhka.
-Here is a guide to setup the multiplayer plugin: https://bs.assistant.moe/Multiplayer/
+Here is a guide to set up the multiplayer mod: https://bs.assistant.moe/Multiplayer/

 ## My game updated and now none of my mods are working!
 Each time the game updates it is possible *(and very likely)* that your existing will stop working and need to be updated.